AkBKukU/rt4k-remote/readme.md

 serial through a web interface.
 It mimicks the remote entirely as an image allowing the user to click the buttons to send the commands.

-## Power Button
+## Split Power Button Option

 There are two commands for the power button on the RT4k to turn it on or off.
-These have been mapped to the top and bottom half of the button in the image, the top is ON, and the bottom is OFF.
+Using the `--split` option wikll map these to the top and bottom half of the button in the image, the top is ON, and the bottom is OFF.

+Without this option both commands will be sent in an order that will behave like a toggle the same way the actual remote works.

 ## Usage